Adlestrop: Parish church

 The Church of England parish church of St Mary Magdalene is cruciform, with a chancel, nave, west tower and north and south transepts.
 The tower arch may be early 13th-century.
 The chancel arch is 13th-century but has been rebuilt.
 The tower is 14th-century.
 The church was rebuilt in about 1750, but the work was re-done in 1765, possibly by Sanderson Miller.
 The south transept is 18th-century Gothic Revival.
 The building was restored again in the early 1860s.
+The advowson is held by Balliol College, Oxford.

 Bells

 The west tower has a ring of six bells hung for change ringing.

 Until 2012 they were a ring of five.
 Abraham I Rudhall of Gloucester cast four of them including the treble in 1711.
 Thomas II Mears of the Whitechapel Bell Foundry cast the tenor bell in 1838.
 By about 1975 dry rot and woodworm had made the frame unsafe and the tenor bell was cracked, so the bells were listed as unringable.
 In 2015 the Whitechapel Bell Foundry re-cast the tenor and treble bells to make three new ones, increasing the ring from five to six.
 The frame was rebuilt, the bells re-hung and the ring of six was first rung in May 2016.

 Before the restoration the bells were: